Examiner.com: History

-The domain was registered by The San Francisco Examiner on September 13, 1994, and was used by the San Francisco newspaper until 2004 when Anschutz/Clarity acquired the examiner.com domain as part of its acquisition of the newspaper.
+The Examiner.com domain was registered by the San Francisco Examiner on September 13, 1994, and was used by the newspaper until 2004 when Anschutz/Clarity acquired the domain as part of its acquisition of the newspaper.

 In 2006, David Schafer, Clarity Digital Media's CEO (former MapQuest general manager), transformed the domain from being San Francisco specific to being a hyperlocal news aggregator for the 60 markets in which Clarity Media trademarked the name "Examiner".
-By using online geo targeting technology, users were placed into their closest city where they could read the most recent news and updates from both their city's broadcast and print media streams.
+By using online geotargeting technology, users were placed into their closest city where they could read the most recent news and updates from both their city's broadcast and print media streams.
 Readers could also view local, state, national, and international content from the Associated Press.

 A small team of engineers and developers worked over the next 18 months to develop the site into something more than a collection of news headlines.
 Schafer was replaced by the former AOL executive Michael Sherrod in February 2008.
-(He stayed on as Chief Operations Officer).
+(He stayed on as Chief Operations Officer.)

 In late April 2008, Sherrod unveiled the current model of using "Examiners", local writers and columnists recruited for expertise in a variety of areas, to feature local material about numerous cities.
-Launching the new model, which he called a "community knowledge site," were 115 "Examiners" in five markets: Denver, Seattle, Baltimore, San Francisco, and Washington, D.C.
-The latter three already had free distribution of printed Examiner newspapers in certain neighborhoods of those cities.
+Launching the new model, which he called a "community knowledge site", were 115 "Examiners" in five markets: Denver, Seattle, Baltimore, San Francisco, and Washington, D.C.
+The latter three already had free distribution of printed Examiner newspapers in certain neighborhoods.
 The flagship national edition was for users outside designated market areas.

 In March 2009, Sherrod was replaced by Rick Blair, also formerly of AOL.
 In September 2009 Clarity Media purchased NowPublic, a Vancouver-based website consisting of "citizen journalists" contributing from around the world.
 Clarity Media developed the Clarity Digital Group, including both Examiner.com and NowPublic.
 Blair is the CEO of both Clarity Digital and Examiner.com.

 On October 29, 2009, the website's first international expansion took place when Examiner.com Canada was launched in Calgary, Montreal, Ottawa, Toronto, and Vancouver, along with a national Canadian edition.
-In 2010 it moved from a Coldfusion to Drupal platform.
+In 2010 it moved from a ColdFusion to Drupal platform.
 In February 2011, Google changed its algorithm, significantly reducing how high Examiner.com and other aggregators, particularly of "how-to" content, appear in search results.
-It is trying to spot and downplay what are called "content farms" and to highlight more reliable sources.
+The algorithm sought to spot and downplay "content farms" and to highlight more reliable sources.
 Commentators suggest that some readers may rely more on articles recommended by their social networks.
 Due to Google's change, search results decreased by 79% for Examiner.com.

 On January 23, 2014, Examiner.com announced that it had been acquired by AEG and that it would be partnering closely with AXS.

 On July 1, 2016, Examiner.com announced it would shut down on or around July 10, 2016.